-The Possip team read through tens of thousands of parent comments this past month while reporting on our district re-enrollment pulse checks.
+When the pandemic shut down schools, the Possip team read through tens of thousands of parent comments while reporting on our district re-enrollment Pulse Checks™.
 We asked parents to make decisions around their preference for reopening schools.
 They chose between in-person, distance learning, or a staggered hybrid schedule.
 The data was eye-opening, to say the least.

-The entire weekend I couldn’t stop thinking about all of the principals and district leaders who are in charge of making this decision on how to reopen schools.
+After reading through the data, I couldn’t stop thinking about all of the principals and district leaders who were in charge of making the decision on how to reopen schools.
 Most of my schools were split into thirds between parents who wanted to continue in-person schooling, distance schooling, and the staggered hybrid model.

 A lot of questions also came to mind as I reflected on this data, but the first one is around how to strike a balance between making parents feel heard and valued, while also having to make a decision that is most likely going to make over half of the parent population unhappy.